 These substances are commonly used in or released from industrial, commercial and institutional facilities, and occur in the Toronto environment at levels that may pose a risk to health.
-These health effects are most often the result of breathing in contaminated air.
-The effects of exposure differ from substance to substance but in general, air toxics are of particular concern with chronic (long-term) exposure, and are associated with serious health outcomes such as cancer and reproductive effects.
+The potential health effects are most often associated with breathing in contaminated air.
+The effects of exposure differ from substance to substance but in general, concern about the health effects of exposure to air toxics arises from chronic (long-term) exposure potentially leading to serious health outcomes such as cancer and reproductive effects.
 In some cases the primary health concern may be associated with another route of exposure.
 Mercury, for example, is of primary concern to humans when it has accumulated in fish and the fish are then consumed by people.
-Appendix 1 summarizes TPH's approach to identifying these priority substances and provides an overview of each substance, the primary health outcomes from exposure, routes of exposure and their possible sources.
+Appendix 1 summarizes TPH's approach to identifying these priority substances and provides an overview of each substance, its possible sources, routes of exposure, and the primary health outcomes from exposure.